dimsumlabs/dsl-meta/chair_sink_fix/README.md

-Fix to prevent the new office chairs from sinking under heavy weight.
-Hold in place with cable ties.
+This is a fix to prevent the new office chairs from sinking under heavy weight: Two 3D printed pieces held in place with cable ties.

 ![Photo](images/2024-09-03_photo.jpg)